a

 1. EU PARENT COMPANY: If your parent company is registered in an EU member state, it is possible that GDPR compliance may be coordinated at that level.
 If so, you may be able to rely on parent company procedures.

-2. PERSONAL DATA STORED LOCALLY: It is likely that local data will be held that may not be captured by parent company processes.
+2. PERSONAL DATA STORED LOCALLY: Local data that may not be captured by parent company processes will likely be held.
 Examples might include HR/payroll and mobile phone contacts.

-3. LOCAL SUPPLIERS: You might consider formally advising local suppliers of your potential need to audit their processes for GDPR compliance, particularly where local suppliers are a key part of the supply chain.
+3. LOCAL SUPPLIERS: You might consider formally advising local suppliers of your potential need to audit their processes for GDPR compliance, particularly where local suppliers are a vital part of the supply chain.

-4. STAFF TRAINING: Training is required for everyone in the company, doesn’t matter the position, from the goods received clerk to the board of directors.
+4. STAFF TRAINING: Training is required for everyone in the company, regardless of the position, from the goods received clerk to the board of directors.
 Embedding GDPR principles in the company culture will be critical in achieving compliance.
-Therefore, while training is important, top management support is also critical.
+Therefore, while training is necessary, top management support is also vital.

-6. TRADING WITH NON-EU COMPANIES: If you are trading with entities in a 3rd country which does not have an adequate data protection regime, the transfer of personal data may only take place via a legal transfer mechanism.
+6. TRADING WITH NON-EU COMPANIES: If you are trading with entities in a 3rd country that does not have an adequate data protection regime, personal data transfer may only occur via a legal transfer mechanism.

 New call-to-action